-When it comes to skincare benefits, the standout ingredient has evolved.
+"Marshmallow root extract may provide anti-inflammatory benefits as it helps to soothe irritation as it hydrates skin," notes Robinson.
+But when it comes to skincare benefits, the standout ingredient has evolved.
 "Traditionally, MRE has been used to treat skin burns and insect bites.
-But as scientific studies have determined that MRE possesses antimicrobial, anti-inflammatory, and immunomodulatory effects, the clinical uses of MRE have expanded," he says.
+But as scientific studies have determined that MRE possesses antimicrobial, anti-inflammatory, and immunomodulatory effects, the clinical uses of MRE have expanded," says Howe.
 It sure has, because many beloved skincare brands today have a slew of products that showcase MRE as the all-star ingredient.
 "We use this ingredient in over 70 Jurlique products for its amazing skincare benefits.
 It's hand-tended and harvested on the Jurlique organic farm in the Adelaide Hills of South Australia," says Jurlique educational manager Sara LaBree.

 Mandy Vance, director of education and esthetics at Dr. Hauschka, points out that the brand's best-selling eye cream is infused with marshmallow leaf extract.
 "The unique qualities of marshmallow leaves and roots lend themselves to many of our products—and for the eye area, they are particularly appropriate as their soothing qualities allow the product to be high-performance yet non-irritating," she says.